afeld/computing-in-context/project_3.md

 ## Project site

 You don't know how to do this yet.
 You will need to read the documentation to figure it out.
-Building on [what you started in Lab 12](lab_12.ipynb#jupyterbook):

 1. **Make a homepage** in your JupyterBook.
    - Suggest making it a Markdown file, `index.md`